Michigan Getaway Spot: Frankenmuth.

 Spring is upon us and with that comes Spring break!

-Even though my son and daughter are still toddler’s, I still think of Spring as the start of fun activities school aged or not.
+Even though my son and daughter are still super young, I still think of Spring as the start of fun activities school aged or not.

 We can finally get outside and play.
 Bring on the mud and grass stained clothes because I am so ready!